hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 Please make sure you have removed the reCAPTCHA keys under WPForms > Settings > reCAPTCHA to avoid a conflict.

-= How to add hcaptcha to an arbitrary form? =
+= How to add hCaptcha to an arbitrary form =

-First, add the hcaptcha snippet to the form.
+First, add the hCaptcha snippet to the form.

-If you create the form as an HTML block in the post content, just insert the shortcode `[captcha]` inside it.
+If you create the form as an HTML block in the post content, just insert the shortcode `[hcaptcha]` inside it.
 It may look like this:

 `
 <form method="post">